mahdiHash/mahdiHash/README.md

 - the next languages i like to learn are python and golang, but when? who knows? `\_(o_0)_/`

-- i'm lazy to use shift key, "y" key (bothers me), ctrl key, f1..f12 keys. *But I will use them if I have to*

 - i like math. it's cool

 - i have a mate named computer. we're friends since i was a 8 year-old boy. we still have fun with each other :D